dbratell/goodreadslibrarianaddon/README.md

 * Lets you write a comma separated list of authors and have them expanded into author fields so that you don't have to to copy one name at a time.

-* Autogenerates "Sort by" from title because it takes less time than writing a sort by, even if you have to change one or two letters.
+* Auto-generates "Sort by" from title because it takes less time than writing a sort by, even if you have to change one or two letters.

 * Expand the cover photo on the book edit page so that you can check